romainpboisseau/romainpboisseau.github.io/research.md

   <div class="project-text" style="flex:2 1 400px;padding:1rem;text-align: justify;">
     <h2>Evolution of Exaggerated Hindlegs in New Guinean Thorny Devil Stick Insects</h2>
     <p>Most sexually selected weapons scale hyperallometrically with body size, meaning that larger individuals develop disproportionately larger or more elaborate versions, exaggerating differences among rivals.
 Yet some weapons do not follow this pattern, and why scaling varies remains poorly understood.
 This situation happens in the thorny devil stick insect (<i>Eurycantha calcarata</i>), where males possess greatly enlarged hindlegs used in male–male contests that scale proportionately with body size.
 During my PhD, I investigated the natural history of this genus in Papua New Guinea (funded by a <a href="https://www.nationalgeographic.org/society/grants-and-investments/
-    " target="_blank" style="color:#f2a775; text-decoration: none;">National Geographic Society Young Explorer Grant</a>), contest resolution and dynamics in the lab as well as the costs of these weapons.
+    " target="_blank" style="color:#f2a775; text-decoration: none;">National Geographic Society Young Explorer Grant</a>), contest resolution and dynamics in the lab, as well as the costs of these weapons.
 Some of this work has already been <a href="https://www.sciencedirect.com/science/article/pii/S0376635720304563" target="_blank" style="color:#f2a775; text-decoration: none;">published</a> and highlighted in <a href="https://www.science.org/content/article/thorny-devils-grow-giant-legs-pin-rivals" target="_blank" style="color:#f2a775; text-decoration: none;">Science</a> but there is more to come!
     </p>
   </div>
   <div class="project-gallery" style="display:flex;gap:1rem;padding:1rem;width:100%;justify-content:space-between;margin-top:-3rem;">